 "Okay," continued Nighthawk.
-"Remember, you don't have to say a wordduring the meeting.
+"Remember, you don't have to say a word during the meeting.
 I just want to know afterward when he was lying and when he was telling the truth."
 "I understand."
 "I hope so."
 "I'm not a fool, Nighthawk."
 "Nobody's a fool," he replied.
-"But you'd be surprised how many people can pass for fools when things go wrong." ''' The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy ''' He ordered the hatch to open and escorted her out onto the tarmac.
+"But you'd be surprised how many people can pass for fools when things go wrong."
+He ordered the hatch to open and escorted her out onto the tarmac.
 A vehicle with a built-in robotic chauffeur was waiting for them.
 "Jefferson Nighthawk?" asked the mechanical driver.